johangithub/AFMAN11-217v1/chp6.md

 6.5.1.
 Aircraft Categories and Instrument Approach Procedures Selection.

 + 6.5.1.1.
 Category.
-Aircraft approach category is based on 1.3 times the stalling speed in the landing configuration at maximum certificated gross landing weight.
-An aircraft can fly an IAP only for its own category or higher, unless otherwise authorized by AF Instruction or MAJCOM directives.
-If it is necessary to maneuver at speeds in excess of the upper limit of a speed range for a category, the minimums for the next higher category should be used.
+Aircraft approach category is based on 1.3 times the stalling speed in the landing configuration at maximum certificated gross landing weight. <strong><em>An aircraft can fly an IAP only for its own category or higher, unless otherwise authorized by AF Instruction or MAJCOM directives.</em></strong> If it is necessary to maneuver at speeds in excess of the upper limit of a speed range for a category, the minimums for the next higher category should be used.
 The categories are as follows:

 	+ 6.5.1.1.1.
 Category A - Speed less than 91 knots.